Making specific changes in your diet can increase your serotonin level. This may help improve mood and depression which are linked to low serotonin.

 Your favorite beverages could also be sabotaging your efforts by decreasing your serotonin levels.

-Serotonin Foods: Take the Next Step
+Boosting Serotonin With Food: Take the Next Step

 While there are a handful of foods that contain serotonin, they do not raise serotonin levels in the brain.